dexhorthy/ship/README.md

 Replicated Ship is an open source project by [Replicated](https://www.replicated.com) with three primary goals.

-1. Onboarding users to [Kustomize](https://www.kustomize.io) & the `kubectl apply -k` command through an easy to use UI & migration tools.
+1. Onboarding users to [Kustomize](https://www.kustomize.io) & the `kubectl apply -k` command through an easy-to-use UI & migration tools.
 1. Automate the maintainence of 3rd-party applications (open source or proprietary) deployed to a [Kubernetes](https://kubernetes.io) cluster.
-1. Enable application developers to package and deliver a canonical version of their application configuration while encouraging last-mile customizations through overlays vs forking or upstream requests.
+1. Enable application developers to package and deliver a canonical version of their application configuration while encouraging last-mile customizations through overlays instead of forking or upstream requests.

 ## Onboarding to Kustomize
 The initial release of Replicated Ship exposes the power of Kustomize as an advanced custom configuration management tool for [Helm charts](https://www.github.com/helm/charts), Kubernetes manifests and [Knative](https://github.com/knative/) applications.
-The easy to use UI of Ship (headed via `ship init`) calculates the minimal patch YAML required to build an overlay.
+The easy to use UI of Ship (launched via `ship init`) calculates the minimal patch YAML required to build an overlay.
 ![gif of calculation](https://d1jfzjx68gj8xs.cloudfront.net/items/06001F1w0Z2E0423353n/%5B5f1cf4c19f7ab419c8e0470a0fcebc36%5D_calc-patch.gif)

 Additionally, the Ship UI previews the diff that will be the result of applying the drafted overlay.